 Wendy Lawson (Clerk)

-I have been Clerk to the Governors at South Hykeham Community Primary School for the past three years.
-The Chair, Head Teacher, Staff and Governors are keen to provide a safe, friendly environment for the children to grow and learn, encouraging good manners and respect for others.
+I have been Clerk to the Governors at South Hykeham Community Primary School since 2008.
+The Chair, Head Teacher, Staff and Governors are keen to provide a safe, friendly environment for all children at the school to grow and learn; encouraging good manners and respect for others.

-I relocated from Aylesbury to Waddington four years ago and work full-time in the NHS as PA to a Consultant Psychotherapist.
-I am married with a son, daughter and step-daughter all in their early twenties.
+Coupled with my role as Clerk to Governors, I also work full-time as a Counsellor within an NHS Mental Health service.
+I am married with a son, daughter and step-daughter all in their mid/late twenties.
 I enjoy the supportive contribution I make to the school and find everyone involved in its success to be professional, welcoming and sincere.

 Hello I am Sue Lambert